ajroach42/ajroach42.github.io/_posts/2022-11-12-what-the-eff-is-gemini.md

 [yesterclub cities](gemini://cities.yesterweb.org/)

-What the eff is gemini? was published on 2022-11-07 at [gemini://gem.ajroach42.com](gemini://gem.ajroach42.com)
+What the eff is gemini? was published on 2022-11-07 at [gemini://gem.ajroach42.com](gemini://gem.ajroach42.com) and republished here with minor modification.